Prakashsaw/Expense-Management-System/README.md

 #### Login and Registration with full user validation.

-#### Validate user email with sending email for confirmation you email with link then user email have been verified.
+#### Validate user email with sending email for email confirmation link email then user email have been verified.

 #### User authentication and authorization using JWT token for secure user authentication.

-#### Forgot password features when user don't remember their password.
+#### Forgot password features when user don't remembered their password.

-#### User can Update their profile details after loggedin and also able to change the password.
+#### User can Update their profile details after loggedIn and also able to change their password as well.

-#### User can add their transaction, edit transaction, delete transaction with confirmmation.
+#### User can add their transaction, edit transaction, delete transaction with confirmation.

 #### User can view their finantial transaction in weekly, monthly and yealy basis (filterration).

-#### User can view transaction history by selecting custom dates.
+#### User can view transaction history by selecting custom dates also.

-#### User can filter their transaction by category like by all expense, all expenses and both income and expenses.
+#### User can filter their transaction by category like by all income, all expenses and both income and expenses.

-#### User can vier expenses analytics and visualizations in graphs and charts.
+#### User can view expense analytics and visualizations in graphs and charts.

 ## Made By